 photo by Olivier Lovey

-In 2022, Ella became the first female film composer to win a Golden Calf (the Dutch equivalent of the Oscar) for Nico van den Brink’s horror picture Moloch (2022).
-For her score of Armand, she won the Prix de la meilleure création sonore in Cannes with sound designer Mats Lid Støten.
-In the same year, Ella scored Above The Dust with fellow composer Juho Nurmela, the latest film by the prolific, legendary Chinese director Wang Xiaoshuai.
+In 2022, Ella became the first female film composer to win a Golden Calf (the Dutch equivalent of the Academy Awards) for Nico van den Brink’s horror picture Moloch (2022).
+In 2025, she won her second Golden Calf for scoring Jan-Willem van Ewijk’s family drama Alpha.
+(2024).
+With the soundtrack for Armand, she won the Prix de la meilleure création sonore in Cannes with sound designer Mats Lid Støten.
+The following year, she composed the score for How to shoot a ghost, a short film written by Eva H.D. and directed by Charlie Kaufman that premiered at Venice’s film festival.

 Ella is a classically-trained pianist whose solo works traverse the vocabularies of both experimental and pop music.
 A proficient singer, songwriter, and multi-instrumentalist, her guiding principles as a film composer arrive from an intuitive process of exploring sounds.
 “The search for sounds that resonate is almost more important than the composition.
 My compositions tend to flow from the instruments that I choose for the film.
 It is more of a research of sound, in which the compositions will gradually find their place.”